RedisGears/RedisGears/recipes/write_behind/snowflake/rs/README.md

 * [Create a redis database](https://docs.redislabs.com/latest/modules/create-database-rs/) with RedisGears enabled.
 No special configuration is required.

-* Make sure your database in snowflake is up and running.
-An example script can be run
-<<TODO>>  or can be adopted to reflect your database schema.
+* Create a Snowflake database using `/opt/recipe/snowflake/rs/create-exmaple-db`.
+This will set up a user and tables for testing.

 ## Configure the gear to reflect your database schema
 <<TODO>>